afollestad/material-dialogs/.github/ISSUE_TEMPLATE/Bug_report.md

 ---

-*Please consider making a Pull Request if you are capable of doing so.*
+*Please consider making a Pull Request if you are capable of doing so.
+Note that versions before 2.0.0 are no longer supported.*

 **Library Version:**